 Although overall land management principles remain constant, each update of the RMS must consider changes in the respective asset or commodity markets, the economy, changes in legal understandings, as well as the funding needs of the Trust.
-As of this edition, the long-term economic forecast for Alaska is significantly impacted by decreasing revenues from North Slope crude oil production, COVID-19 pandemic restrictions, and the challenges posed by unpredictable commodity markets. changes in the respective asset or commodity impacted by decreasing revenues from North Slope crude oil production, COVID-19 pandemic restrictions, and the challenges posed by unpredictable commodity markets. control upheaval throughout Alaska and the world.
+As of this edition, the long-term economic forecast for Alaska is significantly impacted by decreasing revenues from North Slope crude oil production, COVID -19 pandemic restrictions, and the challenges posed by unpredictable commodity markets.
+2020 brought unprecedented economic upheaval throughout Alaska and the world.